IosiaLectus/iosialectus.github.io/_includes/portfolio_web.md

 ## JavaScript

 I've spent some time playing around with JavaScript.
 The result, such as it is, can be viewed [here](josiahcouch.com/playingwithjavascript).
-The source can be seen [here](https://github.com/IosiaLectus/playingwithjavascript).
+The source can be seen on [GitHub](https://github.com/IosiaLectus/playingwithjavascript).